ucam-department-of-psychiatry/camcops/docs/source/server/server_config_file.rst

 HL7_DEBUG_TREAT_DIVERTED_AS_SENT
 ################################

-*Boolean.*
+*Boolean.* Default: false.

 Any messages that are diverted to a file (using ``DIVERT_TO_FILE``) are treated as having been sent (thus allowing the file to mimic an HL7-receiving server that's accepting messages happily).
-If set to false (the default), a diversion will allow you to preview messages for debugging purposes without "swallowing" them.
-BEWARE, though: if you have an automatically scheduled job (for example, to send messages every minute) and you divert with this flag set to false, you will end up with a great many message attempts!
+If set to false, a diversion will allow you to preview messages for debugging purposes without "swallowing" them.
+BEWARE,
+though: if you have an automatically scheduled job (for example, to send messages every minute) and you divert with this flag set to false, you will end up with a great many message attempts!

 Options applicable to file transfers and attachments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~